Titanic (1997 film): Casting

 Cameron described Rose as "an Audrey Hepburn type".
 As with DiCaprio, Finn brought Winslet to Cameron's attention.
 Gwyneth Paltrow, Winona Ryder, Claire Danes (who had worked with DiCaprio in Romeo + Juliet the previous year), Gabrielle Anwar, and Reese Witherspoon were considered for the role.
-When they turned it down, Winslet campaigned for the role.
+(Note: Attributed to multiple references:) When they turned it down, with Paltrow choosing to star in Great Expectations (1998) instead and Danes feeling it was not right for her, Winslet campaigned for the role.
 She sent Cameron daily notes from England, which led Cameron to invite her to Hollywood for auditions.
 He was initially uncertain even after her screen test impressed him.
 Winslet sent Cameron a single rose with a card signed, "From Your Rose", and lobbied him by phone.
 "You don't understand!" she pleaded one day when she reached him by mobile phone in his Humvee.
 "I am Rose!
 I don't know why you're even seeing anyone else!"
 Her persistence and talent eventually convinced him to cast her.
 Cameron said Winslet "had the thing that you look for" and that there was "a quality in her face, in her eyes" that he "just knew people would be ready to go the distance with her".
 Winslet said of Rose: "She has got a lot to give, and she's got a very open heart.
 And she wants to explore and adventure the world, but she [feels] that's not going to happen."

 At 87, Gloria Stuart had to be made up to look older for the role of the elderly Rose.
 Cameron instructed Finn to "find retired actresses from the Golden Age of the thirties and forties".
 Cameron did not know who Stuart was.
 Fay Wray was also considered, but Cameron said, "[Stuart] was just so into it, and so lucid, and had such a great spirit.
 And I saw the connection between her spirit and [Winslet's] spirit.
 I saw this joie de vivre in both of them, that I thought the audience would be able to make that cognitive leap that it's the same person."

 Cameron considered Michael Biehn for the role of Cal Hockley, whom he had previously collaborated with on The Terminator, Aliens, and The Abyss, before offering it to Matthew McConaughey.
 Rob Lowe said he also pursued it.
 Reba McEntire turned down the role of Margaret Brown because it conflicted with her touring schedule.